aurelia/aurelia.github.io-old/docs/api/router/index.md

 * `baseUrl: string` - The [[Router]]&#x27;s current base URL, typically based on the [[Router.currentInstruction]].
 * `container: Container` - No description available.
 * `currentInstruction: NavigationInstruction` - The currently active navigation instruction.
+* `currentNavigationTracker: number` - The currently active navigation tracker.
 * `history: History` - No description available.
 * `isConfigured: boolean` - True if the [[Router]] has been configured.
 * `isExplicitNavigation: boolean` - True if the [[Router]] is navigating due to explicit call to navigate function(s).
 * `isExplicitNavigationBack: boolean` - True if the [[Router]] is navigating due to explicit call to navigateBack function.
 * `isNavigating: boolean` - True if the [[Router]] is currently processing a navigation.
+* `isNavigatingBack: boolean` - True if the [[Router]] is navigating back in the browser session history.
+* `isNavigatingFirst: boolean` - True if the [[Router]] is navigating into the app for the first time in the browser session.
+* `isNavigatingForward: boolean` - True if the [[Router]] is navigating forward in the browser session history.
+* `isNavigatingNew: boolean` - True if the [[Router]] is navigating to a page instance not in the browser session history.
+* `isNavigatingRefresh: boolean` - True if the [[Router]] is navigating due to a browser refresh.
 * `isRoot: boolean` - Gets a value indicating whether or not this [[Router]] is the root in the router tree.
 I.e., it has no parent.
 * `navigation: ` - The navigation models for routes that specified [[RouteConfig.nav]].
 * `options: any` - No description available.